northbright/Notes/Software/office/office365/setup-email-account-on-ios-for-office365-operated-by-21vianet/setup-email-account-on-ios-for-office365-operated-by-21vianet.md

 ## Steps for Modern Auth(OAuth 2.0)
 * Goto "Settings" > "Mail" > "Account" > "New Account"
 * Select "Exchange"
+  Update: on iOS 18.6, a Security Delay(1 hour) is required before adding an Exchange account.

 * Input Email Account and Click "Login"
 * It'll Popup a Dialog to Accecpt the Permission for "Apple Internet Accounts"